 Pasadena, California: Bunny MuseumDisplayed in the private home of a couple in thrall of bunnies.
-Close to 30,000 items, plus four Rose Parade float bunnies.
+Over 30,000 items, plus four Rose Parade float bunnies.
 Front lawn topiary bunny, some live rabbits, and a number of dead stuffed pets in a glass case.

 - 1933 Jefferson Dr., Pasadena, CA